SvSchmidt/linqjs/README.md

 ### Version 1.x &rarr; 2.x

+- Method names now follow the javascript naming scheme.
+- Removed the faulty `toJSON` method (use, e.g., `JSON.stringify(collection.toArray())`).
+- The internal default comparator no longer compares JSON representations but uses the `===` operator (use the custom comparator argument if a different behaviour is desired).
+- The internal heap implementation is no longer exported.
 - Restructured linq.js module loading:
   - Files in `./dist` now have an updated naming scheme.
   - Script-Tag loading is no longer supported (use ES6 modules or one of the supported loaders).
-- Global prototypes are no longer patched on default (use the [`extendIterablePrototype`](https://svschmidt.github.io/linqjs/modules/_linq_.html#extenditerableprototype) Method for manual prototype patching).
+- Global prototypes are no longer patched on default (use the [`extendIterablePrototype`](https://svschmidt.github.io/linqjs/modules/_linq_.html#extenditerableprototype) and [`extendNativeTypes`](https://svschmidt.github.io/linqjs/modules/_linq_.html#extendNativeTypes) Methods for manual prototype patching).

 ## See Also